HamnaTech/hamnatech/README.md

 When I’m not coding, I’m probably sketching ideas, learning new tools, or binge-watching random YouTube videos.

 #### Fun Facts:
-* I have way too many browser tabs open, always.
+* I don't like watching movies.
 * I enjoy long walks when taking a break from screens.